tai1nguyen/dnd-gadgetzan-gazette/about/rule-of-law.md

 Members of the Watchful Order are expected to render service to the city when called upon, acting as temporary members of the City Watch.
 Their expertise often helps investigators determine whether magic was used to commit a crime in the city.
 Members can also expect to be tapped for assistance during and after fires, natural events that cause multiple casualties, or other nonmagical disasters.

-Members of the Watchful Order form a more or less sociable association in the city, working together to keep an eye on any spellcasters who opt not to join their guild.
+Members of the Watchful Order form a, more or less, sociable association in the city, working together to keep an eye on any spellcasters who opt not to join their guild.

 #### The Magos